 Winter holiday season is upon us and for many people that means a hectic pace of gift shopping, meal planning and preparation, and tidying up the house for visiting guests.
 Those of us at Dutton Plumbing face the same seasonal chores at home, but with an added pressure point.
 We know that our business will be busier than normal during the holiday season.

 Extra pressure on your plumbing system brings Murphy’s Law into play: “Anything that can go wrong, will go wrong …” with an addendum – “at the worst possible time.”
 Like the day of your big holiday dinner.
 Plumbing problems during the holidays are almost by definition an emergency.
-Every year we face an upsurge of calls during the holiday season from panicky home owners asking, “Can you get here right away!”
+Every year we face an upsurge of calls during the holiday season from panicky homeowners asking, “Can you get here right away!”

-That’s what we do and we’re happy to oblige.
+That’s what we do, and we’re happy to oblige.
 But it would be better for you, our beloved customers, to avoid the mental anguish of needing emergency plumbing service.
 So here are a few tips to help prevent those panicky calls.

 - Avoid putting stringy, fibrous waste into your garbage disposal.
-Common food waste like poultry skin and bones, potato peels, carrots, celery, pumpkin pulp, banana peels and coffee grounds are hard to grind and invite sink drain clogs and disposer breakdowns.
+Common food waste like poultry skin and bones, potato peels, carrots, celery, pumpkin pulp, banana peels and coffee grounds are hard to grind and invite sink drain clogs and disposal breakdowns.

-- If you host overnight guests understand that your water heater and water pressure may not be up to accommodating all of the extra demand.
+- If you host, overnight guests understand that your water heater and water pressure may not be up to accommodating all of the extra demand.
 Try to spread out showers throughout the day rather than everyone taking theirs around the same time in the morning.
 Run your dishwasher and washing machine at night to maintain water pressure and give your water heater time to recover from all the daytime usage.

 - Don’t flush ANYTHING down your toilet except bodily waste and toilet paper.
 This includes so-called “flushable” wipes, which can get snagged in drain lines and trap other debris to cause clogs.